balpritz/CourseManagementAU/README.md

 #### Project installation and server

-Now that you've pulled down the repo and have everything setup, using the terminal you'll need to `cd` into `./frontend/course-mgmt-sys-AU` of the directory that you cloned the repo into and run some quick tasks:
+Now that you've pulled down the repo and have everything set up, using the terminal you'll need to `cd` into `./frontend/course-mgmt-sys-AU` of the directory that you cloned the repo into and run some quick tasks:

 ```
 cd <./frontend/course-mgmt-sys-AU>